 Michael Moss also wrote:

-You can enlarge each of the images by clicking on them—and then view all of the images as a slideshow.
+You can enlarge each of the images by clicking on them—and also view all of the images as a slideshow.

-After the prologue title “The Company Jewels,” there are three sections to the book: Sugar (6 chapters), Fat (5 chapters), und Salt (3 chapters).
+After the prologue title “The Company Jewels,” there are three sections to the book: Sugar (6 chapters), Fat (5 chapters), and Salt (3 chapters).